GoogleCloudPlatform/community/tutorials/on-beyond-magpie0.md

 ## Accessing the API Interactively

-If you are not familiar with the Cloud Natural Language, first examine its abilities using the interactive feature in the ["Try the API"][nlp] section of the overview.
+If you are not familiar with the Cloud Natural Language API, first examine its abilities using the interactive feature in the ["Try the API"][nlp] section of the overview.
 Notice it can extract entities, detect sentiment, and parse syntax.

 ### Entity Detection

 While entity detection may seem to be a simple task, there's actually some significant processing going on.
 Try using the sentence "The Eiffel Tower is one of many highlights in Paris, France." and examine the entities it extracts.
 These should include "Paris" and "France."
 While this may seem obvious, change the sentence to "The Eiffel Tower is one of many highlights in Paris, Texas."
-The API no longer finds the entity Paris (the city in France).
+The API no longer finds the entity "Paris" (the city in France).
 Instead, it just finds the city "Paris, Texas."

 ### Syntax Analysis
 Syntax analysis can handle some very complicated sentences.
 Try something like the first sentence of [Alice in Wonderland][alice]: